Patient advice and guidance

 Most results (excluding BMD) and all correspondence is available via the NHS app or our digital platforms.
 For copies of missing clinic summary letters, email the

 Contact your GP for advice and guidance.
 All episodes of postmenopausal bleeding should be referred urgently to the 2WW gynaecology rapid access clinic by your GP.
-For out of hours services, ring 111 or attend A&E.
+For out of hours services, phone 111 or attend A&E.

 Mental health or crisis support